 500th university jubilee in 1865

 In 1865 the first larger jubilee celebrations were held at the University of Vienna on the occasion of its 500th anniversary – at a time when the university did not yet have a representative main building.
-Because the university administration expected student riots, the official celebration was moved from the day of foundation on March 12 to the summer break (July 29 to August 2), reducing the number of students attending the festivities.
+Because the university administration expected student riots, the official celebration was moved from the day of foundation on March 12 to the summer break (August 1 to 3), reducing the number of students attending the festivities.
 Furthermore, high ticket prices also kept students from attending.
 Historian Joseph Aschbach published a commemorative publication on behalf of the university, called “Geschichte der Wiener Universität im ersten Jahrhunderte ihres Bestehens” (“History of the University of Vienna in the first century of its existence”), focusing on its foundation.
 The university jubilee of 1865 was, however, also used as a platform for opposing objectives, for example manifesting in a “Gegenfestschrift” (“counter-celebratory publication”) by Gerson Wolf.
 In his “Studien zur Jubelfeier der Wiener Universität im Jahre 1865” (“Studies on the celebratory festivities of the University of Vienna in 1865”), he wrote about controversial aspects of the Viennese university history.
 Among other things, he questioned the date of foundation in 1365 and pointed to sources that indicated a foundation in 1237.
-He also addressed the relationship of Jews to the university and criticized the institution’s Catholic character..
+He also addressed the relationship of Jews to the university and criticized the institution’s Catholic character.

 1898 – 1915 – 1940